 It was Hussein’s attempt to counter-attack Kurdish and Iranian opposition forces who had taken over the area.
 Foreign Policy Magazine and the New York Times reported that the US government knew Hussein was using chemical weapons but looked the other way.
 The US government even helped supply Saddam Hussein’s chemical weapons.
 On June 9, 1992, Ted Koppel reported on ABC’s Nightline that the “Reagan/Bush administrations permitted—and frequently encouraged—the flow of money, agricultural credits, dual-use technology, chemicals, and weapons to Iraq.”
 Bruce Riedel, a expert on U.S. security, south asia affairs and counter-terrorism said “The Reagan administration feared that Iran’s army might slice through Iraq to the oilfields of Kuwait and Saudi Arabia”.

 Now in 2017 we see the neo liberal left blaming Russia for interfering in the US election of 2016.
 The neo conservative right does this as well.
 In reality, Russia is a scapegoat to deflect attention away from the real issue of corporate influence in politics.
 However, of course news organizations and politicians don’t talk about the influence of corporations in our elections and our government.

-They were also the main beneficiary of the bailouts after the 2008 housing crisis.
+Goldman Sachs was the main beneficiary of the bailouts after the 2008 housing crisis.
 Some of these former Goldman employees are Henry Paulson under the Bush Administration and Timothy Geithner of the Obama Administration.
 Many other former Goldman employees have worked in government at various times including Robert Rubin, Stephen Friedman (who chaired the New York Federal Reserve from 2008-2009), William C. Dudley and Larry Summers.
 In the current administration Steve Mnuchin, Gary Cohn and Stephen Bannon are all former or current Goldman Sachs employees.
 Rubin, a Goldman employee, helped to arrange the repeal of the Glass-Steagall Act, which is considered to be one of the main causes of the 2008 financial crisis as the repeal lead to reckless activities in the financial industry.
 In the Obama administration there were over 12 former or current Goldman Sachs Employees.
 This is of course just one of the many examples of corporate influence in government.

 After a supposed chemical attack by Assad, he became one of the driving forces for a war in Syria.
 It’s ironic that there are two competing gas pipelines vying to run through Syria and our Secretary of State is an oil man.
 The pipeline rejected by Syria was the pipeline proposed by U.S. allies, all of whom now support the Syrian opposition forces.
 Of course we don’t hear much about this from mainstream media.